 5. Impacts and implications of COVID-19 on leadership and partnership

-Implementing the Nature 2030 Programme (2021–2024) to include post-pandemic and human health perspectives can only be achieved through the types of partnerships and leadership identified in Nature 2030.
+Implementing the Nature 2030 Programme (2021–2024) to include post-pandemic and [human] health perspectives can only be achieved through the types of partnerships and leadership identified in Nature 2030.
 As this document makes clear, the scale of the task over the next decade is immense and will require leadership at all levels.
 Collaborating with both institutional and individual partners, including governments, private sector (business and financial institutions), international organisations and NGOs, but also individuals, grassroots environmentalists, communities and indigenous people, will be critical to produce the evidence, tools and momentum for a sustainable post-pandemic recovery.
 The agency of groups including indigenous peoples, women and youth is even more important to translate these aspirations into reality.
 New partnerships will also be necessary, notably with the public and private financial sectors that will determine where and how post-pandemic resources are prioritised and allocated.
 The One Health approach, linking environmental, animal and human health, in particular, will require new alliances and collaborations.
 The IUCN Finance for Nature and Nature-based Recovery initiatives will provide timely and clear ways and tools to mobilise Members to engage this sector.
 Equally, building on the work done by the IUCN Commissions, and a closer and more strategic alliance with the health sector, both internationally and nationally, will be necessary to drive One Health perspectives into public health policy.